-5 Note: The Official Plan as amended by Official Plan Amendment (OPA) 81 would now require an OPA despite the fact that the overlay designation still applies.
+&lt;sup>5 Note: The Official Plan as amended by Official Plan Amendment (OPA) 81 would now require an OPA despite the fact that the overlay designation still applies.
 However, the rezoning application was submitted before OPA 81 was adopted or approved, and in fact before changes were proposed to this aspect of the Mineral Aggregate policies.
-As such the Township has received a legal opinion that under The Clergy Principle which "states that every applicant is entitled to have their application evaluated on the basis of the laws and policies as they existed on the date that the application was made", the policies of OPA 81 are not applicable and only a rezoning is necessary, in addition to the approval of the ARA licence.
+As such the Township has received a legal opinion that under The Clergy Principle which "states that every applicant is entitled to have their application was made", the policies of OPA 81 are not applicable and only a rezoning is necessary, in addition to the approval of the ARA licence.

 Figure 1

 Excerpt County of Wellington Official Plan

 (Amendments made to February 12, 2013 Last Revision May 15, 2013)